Unprecedented FBI Search of a Former President's Home: Trump Slams 'Weaponization of the Justice System'

 They were reportedly looking for documents taken from the White House.
 Trump is now accusing his political enemies of using the Justice Department as a weapon against him.

+Quick Start Podcast: Abuse of Power Claims Made After FBI Descends on Trump's Residence

-He released a statement Monday evening denouncing the FBI raid on his home, saying, “Such an assault could only take place in broken, Third-World Countries.
+He released a statement Monday evening denouncing the FBI's search on his home, saying, “Such an assault could only take place in broken, Third-World Countries.
 Sadly, America has now become one of those countries, corrupt at a level not seen before.”

 “They even broke into my safe!”
 Trump wrote in a statement.
 “What is the difference between this and Watergate, where operatives broke into the Democrat National Committee?
 Here, in reverse, Democrats broke into the home of the 45th President of the United States.”